Can Poor Sleep Make You Eat More?

 Study results

-But until recently researchers didn’t know if there was a similar relationship between everyday sleep loss and the brain’s reaction to food.
-Researchers looked at volunteers who entered a nine-day study period with a built-up sleep debt.
+Until recently researchers didn’t know if there was a similar relationship between everyday sleep loss and the brain’s reaction to food so they looked at volunteers who entered a nine-day study period with a built-up sleep debt.
+It was published in the Journal of Sleep Research.

-Another study, published in the Journal of Applied Psychology, added work stress to the mix.
-Researchers found that when people came home after a hard day at work, they were more likely to eat their feelings if they were also sleep-deprived.
+Another study, published in the Journal of Applied Psychology, added stress to the mix.
+Researchers found that when people were anxious and stressed, whether at work or home, they were more likely to ‘eat their feelings’ if they were also sleep-deprived.
+Sadly, again that is likely to be unhealthy choices like sweets, processed foods and alcohol.

 Simply put, if you don’t get enough sleep, unhealthy food choices may look pretty good to your brain.
-So getting enough sleep’s not only better for focus, but for your waistline, too.
+So getting enough sleep is not only better for focus, but for your waistline, too.

 What’s considered enough sleep?
 For most people that’s between seven and eight hours every night.